Epoxy Flooring, Tiles and Vinyl – Considerations When Selecting Commercial Flooring

 Epoxy coatings are also 100 per cent seamless which makes them completely impervious to liquids and leaves no place for bacteria to breed.
 They can also be used for rehabilitation as well as for new installations.

 A wide number of variations can be achieved to provide the best solution for the commercial environment including non-slip, chemical resistance, mechanical and temperature impact resistance, traffic resistance, dust proof, and oil and grease resistance.

-There are also a number options available to customise the floor aesthetic.
+There are also a number of options available to customise the epoxy floor aesthetic.